 How Do You Measure Contrast Sensitivity?

-The Mars Letter contrast sensitivity test uses a similar chart as the Pelli-Robson test, except that the chart is smaller and viewed closer.
+The Mars Letter contrast sensitivity test uses a chart similar to the Pelli-Robson test, except that the chart is smaller and viewed closer.

 A more sophisticated way of taking contrast sensitivity measurements uses sine-wave grating targets.

-Sine-wave gratings look like fuzzy lines of alternating light and dark shades of grey.
-Sometimes the lines are thicker, and sometimes they are thinner.
-The person views multiple gratings on a computer screen or a wall chart.
+Sine-wave gratings look like fuzzy lines of alternating light and dark grey.
+Sometimes, the lines are thicker, and sometimes, they are thinner.

 Your doctor can then plot a graph of these results to determine your contrast sensitivity function (CSF).
 CSF is more informative than visual acuity in determining an individual's spatial vision abilities.